aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-27-swiftui-animation-tricks.md

 }
 ```

-First we create a Transaction with our desired animation (we’ll use a boring old `.default` animation).
-Then we set the Transaction’s `disablesAnimations` property to true, which tells it to override any implicit animations on the affected views (which is what we want).
-Then we call `withTransaction(_:_:)` exactly like we would `withAnimation(_:_:)`, providing our transaction and a closure to execute.
+Here we create a Transaction with our desired animation (we’ll use a boring old `.default` animation).
+Then we set the Transaction’s `disablesAnimations` property to true, which tells it to disable all implicit animations on the affected views, e.g. our hand animation.
+Finally, we call `withTransaction(_:_:)` like we would `withAnimation(_:_:)`, providing our transaction and a closure to execute.

 ## Use `transaction(_:)` to override explicit animations